Orange-OpenSource/a11y-guidelines/mobile_EN/inputs/md/dev-ios.md

     UIAccessibilityPostNotification(UIAccessibilityScreenChangedNotification, nil);
 }
 </code></pre><pre><code class="swift">
-//The element'myLabel' is focused and vocalized with its new value.
+//The element 'myLabel' is focused and vocalized with its new value.
 @IBAction func tapHere(_ sender: UIButton) {

     myLabel.accessibilityLabel = "This is a new label."
+    UIAccessibility.post(notification: UIAccessibility.Notification.layoutChanged,
-    UIAccessibilityPostNotification(UIAccessibilityLayoutChangedNotification, myLabel)
+                         argument: myLabel)
 }

 //The first accessible element in the page is focused and vocalized with a sound like announcing a new page.
 @IBAction func clic(_ sender: UIButton) {

+    UIAccessibility.post(notification: UIAccessibility.Notification.screenChanged,
-    UIAccessibilityPostNotification(UIAccessibilityScreenChangedNotification, nil)
+                         argument: nil)
 }
 </code></pre>
 ### Links